 These give you a good fixing point for your roofing sheet or tiles.
-Use red roof battens when your roofing materials have to meet BS5534 and on all NHBC houses, and green ones when you can grade on site.
+Use blue roof battens when your roofing materials have to meet BS5534 and on all NHBC houses, and green ones when you can grade on site.

 Use finishing timber when the visual appearance matters.

 Perfect for a whole range of internal woodworking and joinery uses where you need a smooth finish.
 Whitewood spruce has a consistent light colour finish that gives it a stylish modern look.

 For faster and more effective working, measure your whitewood spruce timber twice and cut it once.